Last updated on April 19th, 2022

 Electric car charger installation cost

-The average cost to installing a home charging point is £1000.
+The average cost of installing a home charging point is £1,000.
 However, the entirety of this cost may not come out of your pocket.

 Electric vehicle owners can apply for a Government Grant towards the cost of the installation, as well as an additional amount of money from the Energy Saving Trust (EST).
 This significantly reduces the amount you pay for the installation.

-In total, this process takes around 3 hours.
-Although, you won’t always need to be on the premises, it does mean you can be shown how to use the charger and given a chance to ask any questions.
+In total, this process takes around three hours.
+Although you won’t always need to be on the premises, it does mean you can be shown how to use the charger and given a chance to ask any questions.

 So how much does it cost to install a charger for electric cars or hybrids at home?